wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/virtual-network/virtual-networks-dmz-nsg-fw-udr-asm.md

 - **RDP Rules**:  These Destination NAT rules will allow management of the individual servers via RDP.
 There are four critical fields needed to create this rule:
-  1. Source - to allow RDP from anywhere, the reference “Any” is used in the Source field.
+  1. Source - to allow RDP from anywhere, the reference "Any" is used in the Source field.
-  2. Service - use the appropriate Service Object created earlier, in this case “AppVM01 RDP”, the external ports redirect to the servers local IP address and to port 3386 (the default RDP port).
+  2. Service - use the appropriate Service Object created earlier, in this case "AppVM01 RDP", the external ports redirect to the servers local IP address and to port 3386 (the default RDP port).
 This specific rule is for RDP access to AppVM01.
-  3. Destination - should be the *local port on the firewall*, “DCHP 1 Local IP” or eth0 if using static IPs.
+  3. Destination - should be the *local port on the firewall*, "DCHP 1 Local IP" or eth0 if using static IPs.
 The ordinal number (eth0, eth1, etc) may be different if your network appliance has multiple local interfaces.
 This is the port the firewall is sending out from (may be the same as the receiving port), the actual routed destination is in the Target List field.
   4. Redirection - this section tells the virtual appliance where to ultimately redirect this traffic.
 The simplest redirection is to place the IP and Port (optional) in the Target List field.
 If no port is used the destination port on the inbound request will be used (ie no translation), if a port is designated the port will also be NAT'd along with the IP address.

 	![Firewall RDP Rule][11]